Middle School

 • Time and Change: origin of geological time.

-• Plate Tectonics: Continental drift; Theory of Tectonic Plates
+• Plate Tectonics: Continental drift; Theory of Tectonic Plates; Convection

 • Earthquakes: crustal stresses; faults; locating an epicenter; earthquake safety